percona/k8spsmdb-docs/docs/encryption.md

     [Data at rest](https://en.wikipedia.org/wiki/Data_at_rest) means inactive data stored as files, database records, etc.

+Data at rest encryption is turned on by default.
+The Operator implements it by either using encryption key stored in a Secret, or obtaining encryption key from the HashiCorp Vault key storage.

-## Turning encryption on
+## Using encryption key Secret

-Following options in the `deploy/cr.yaml` file should be edited to turn data at rest encryption on:

-1. The `security.enableEncryption` key should be set to `true` (the default value).

-2. The `security.encryptionCipherMode` key should specify proper cipher mode for decryption.
-The value can be one of the following two variants:
-    * `AES256-CBC` (the default one for the Operator and Percona Server for MongoDB)
-    * `AES256-GCM`

-3. The `secrets.encryptionKey` key should specify a secret object with the encryption key:
+1. The `secrets.encryptionKey` key in the `deploy/cr.yaml` file should specify the name of the encryption key Secret:

     ```yaml
     secrets: